Commercial and Corporations Practice Note (C&C-1)

 12. The following originating corporations applications may be dealt with by the Commercial and Corporations Duty Judge:

-• any other application that may arise in respect of a corporations matter that is not conveniently accommodated by filing a corporations matter in the corporations list in the usual way; and
+- any other application that may arise in respect of a corporations matter that is not conveniently accommodated by filing a corporations matter in the usual way; and

-13. Originating commercial and corporations duty matters will be heard by dedicated commercial and corporations judges who will be regularly available to the parties for genuinely urgent matters based on a regular roster system.
+13. Originating commercial and corporations duty matters will be heard by dedicated commercial and corporations judges who will be regularly available to the parties for genuinely urgent matters, based on a regular roster system.
+These applications will be listed and heard separately to the Corporations List, although once the urgent aspects of a matter are resolved it may be appropriate to place it in the Corporations List for case management or resolution in the usual way.

-14. Arrangements for hearing urgent originating applications in respect of Commercial and Corporations Duty Judge matters and relevant contact information is set out in Part 4 of the Commercial and Corporations Practice Note.
+14. Arrangements for hearing urgent originating applications in respect of Commercial and Corporations Duty Judge matters and relevant contact information are set out in Part 4 of the Commercial and Corporations Practice Note.

 Urgent Interlocutory Applications

-15. Urgent interlocutory matters will be heard by the docket judge as set out in Part 4 of the Commercial and Corporations Practice Note.
+15. Urgent interlocutory matters that arise after a matter has been allocated to a docket judge will be heard by that judge as set out in Part 4 of the Commercial and Corporations Practice Note.

 Filing Applications and Supporting Material